MuhammedRefaatMetwally/JetChatAppCompose/README.md

 # Awesome Chat App 📱💬

-![Chat Icon]

 Welcome to the Awesome Chat App repository!
-This chat app is built with Android technology using Kotlin and powered by Jetpack Compose.
+This chat app is built with Android technology using Kotlin and powered by Jetpack Compose 📱.
 Below are the key features and their corresponding icons:

 1. **User Authentication** 🔐
    - Real-time messaging with Firebase ensures secure and seamless communication.